muhammad-hasib/aws-Classic-ELB/README.md

 - Configure health check settings.
 - After target status becomes healthy, requests to the load balancer will route to either of the servers.

-## ✅ Why This Setup
-- Demonstrates basic load-balancing with static content
-- Easy to replicate — only static files + Nginx + ELB
-- Helps in testing distribution, failover, and basic HA behaviour

-## 📝 Notes & Tips
-- Don’t commit private keys, credentials, or sensitive info to GitHub.
-- Use relative paths and environment-agnostic configs where possible.
-- Document any custom port, SSL, firewall or DNS configuration you apply.